 Just like adults, kids can struggle with their eating habits.
 The pediatric nutritionists at Top Nutrition Coaching have extensive training and experience helping babies and children of all ages develop a positive relationship with food and their bodies.
 Whether you're dealing with breastfeeding issues, a picky toddler who won't try new foods, or a teenager with disordered eating habits, our pediatric specialists can design an accessible, easy-to-follow nutrition plan and help you follow it.

-I am an Infant and Pediatric Registered Dietitian /Nutritionist.
-I have over 19 years specializing in prenatal, newborn, infant, toddler and preschool nutrition.
-I help new and experienced parents, grandparents and family members to understand the early stages of the life cycle.
-I have a strong focus on newborns and common feeding problems, starting solid foods, and picky eating.
-I am also an experienced Health Coach with counseling in adolescent and adult weight management, cardiology, diabetes, and overall wellness plans.
-I have a Bachelor's Degree in Nutrition & Dietetics from Pennsylvania State University and a Masters of Science in Nutrition & Dietetics from Marywood University.
+I am an Infant and Pediatric Registered Dietitian Nutritionist with two degrees in Nutrition & Dietetics and over 19 years specializing in prenatal, newborn, infant, toddler and preschool nutrition.
+As a mom of several kids myself, I help new and experienced parents, grandparents and family members to understand the early stages of the life cycle.
+I also have a strong focus on newborns and common feeding problems, such as starting solid foods and picky eating.
+I am also an experienced Health Coach and really enjoy counseling adolescent and adults with weight management, cardiac, diabetes, and overall wellness goals.

 I’m an RD with over 15 years experience.
 I work with athletes, prenatal and postpartum women, as well as infants and children.
 I have an MS in Nutrition Communications from Tufts, specialized training in Maternal and Infant Nutrition from Cornell, and am a Certified Breastfeeding Specialist.
 I also have a BS in Exercise Science and am a Certified Specialist in Sports Dietetics.
 I've completed a half Ironman, sprint triathlons, and ran many distances including a marathon.